Java-Game-Maker/JavaGameEngine/README.md

 go directly to the fun of gamemaking.

 Here's why:
 * Your time should be focused on creating something amazing.
-A game that is very fun with great fetures
+A game that is very fun with great features
-* You shouldn't be doing the same tasks over and over like creating all the hidius game making code
+* You shouldn't be doing the same tasks over and over like creating all the hideous game making code
 * You should implement DRY principles to the rest of your life :smile: